What is mutual life insurance?

 Mutual life insurance companies tend to take a longer term view to running their company than stock life insurance companies, only because they are concerned about meeting the long-term needs of policyholders rather than worrying about daily share price fluctuations.

-- Established to meet the insurance needs of policyholders rather than the investment needs of shareholders
+- Mutual funds were established to meet the insurance needs of policyholders rather than the investment needs of shareholders.

-- Mutual funds are designed to be operated in the best interests of policyholders
+- Mutual funds are designed to operate in the best interests of policyholders.

 - They provide a secure investment option.